Constrained Synthesis with Projected Diffusion Models: Related work and limitations

 \textbf{Model conditioning} \cite{ho2022classifier} aims to control generation by augmenting the diffusion process via a conditioning variable $\bm{c}$ to transform the denoising process via classifier-free guidance:

 where $\lambda \in (0,1)$ is the \emph{guidance scale} and $\bot$ is a null vector representing non-conditioning.
-However, while conditioning may be effective to influence the generation process, it lacks the rigor to ensure adherance to specific constraints.
-This results in generated outputs that, despite being plausible, may not be entirely accurate or reliable.
-Figure \ref{fig:reverse-violations} (left) illustrates this issue by reporting the constraint violations (as a distance to the feasible solutions) identified in the outputs of a conditional model.
-This model was conditioned on labels corresponding to positional constraints imposed on objects in the generated image (discussed in Section \ref{sec:physics-informed-motion}).
+These methods have been shown effective in capturing properties of physical design \cite{wang2023diffusebot}, positional awareness \cite{carvalho2023motion}, and motion dynamics \cite{yuan2023physdiff}.
+However, while conditioning may be effective to influence the generation process, it lacks the rigor to ensure adherence to specific constraints.
+This results in generated outputs that, despite being plausible, may not be accurate or reliable.
+Figure \ref{fig:reverse-violations} (red colors) illustrates this issue on a physics-informed motion experiment (detailed in \S \ref{sec:physics-informed-motion}).
+The figure reports the distance of the model outputs to feasible solutions, showcasing the constraint violations identified in a conditional model's outputs.
+Notably, the model, conditioned on labels corresponding to positional constraints, fails to generate outputs that adhere to these constraints, resulting in outputs that lack meaningful physical interpretation.

 Additionally, conditioning in diffusion models often requires training supplementary classification and regression models, a process fraught with its own set of challenges.
 This approach demands the acquisition of extra labeled data, which can be impractical or unfeasible in specific scenarios.
 For instance, our experimental analysis will demonstrate a situation in material science discovery where the target property is well-defined, but the original data distribution fails to embody this property.
 This scenario is common in scientific applications, where data may not naturally align with desired outcomes or properties \cite{maze2023diffusion}.